 For eCommerce websites, Heap offers advanced attribution, conversion rate optimization, faster reports, and user tracking for not just acquisition but long-term value.

 WP Statistics is a WordPress analytics plugin for your site.
 It displays tracking stats with simple graphs in your WordPress admin area.

 WP Statistics allows you to filter data according to browser versions, visitor’s country, search keywords, IPs, pages, and more.
 It can also automatically email reports for all statistics.

 The downside is that it stores all the data on your WordPress site.
 After a period of time, this may increase your WordPress backup size.

-It offers an A/B testing tool to pick the right color, font, and image based on the user stats.
-This helps you make data-driven action for your website’s design and landing pages.
+It offers an A/B testing tool to pick the right color, font, and image based on user stats.
+This helps you make data-driven actions for your website’s design and landing pages.

 It also allows you to create funnels to track customers and increase conversions.
-The pricing is based on actions people take on your site/app, so this could go higher than your expectation.
+The pricing is based on actions people take on your site/app, so this could go higher than your expectations.

 Jetpack by WordPress.com displays basic stats in your WordPress dashboard.
 You can use this plugin on any self-hosted WordPress site to track your visitors.

 We hope this article helped you find the best analytics solutions for WordPress.
-You may also want to see our expert pick of the best WordPress SEO plugins to boost your ranking, and best business phone services to close more sales.
+You may also want to see our expert pick of the best WordPress SEO plugins to boost your rankings and learn how to track the customer journey in WordPress.